CyVerse-learning-materials/astrocontainers_workshop_2018/singularity/singularityintro.rst

 	Cleaning up...
 	Done.
 Container is at: ./ubuntu_docker.simg

-When we run this particular Docker container without any runtime arguments, it does not return any notifications, and the Bash prompt does not change the prompt.
+When we run this particular Docker container, without any runtime arguments notice that it does not return any notifications, and the Bash prompt does not change the prompt.

 .. code-block:: bash